th3james/caffe-testing/README.md

 This project expects Caffe to be checked out into ./caffe and built.

 ## Building an LMDB image database for caffe
 Caffe expects images to be converted to LMDB for training on.
-The following script uses caffe's built in convert_imageset.bin to convert images in a LISTFILE into an LMDB
+The following scripts use caffe's built in convert_imageset.bin to convert images in a LISTFILE into an LMDB

     ./build_rect_image_set.sh
+    ./build_full_image_set.sh

 ### Building a LISTFILE for input into the previous script
 A list file is simply described (in convert_imageset.cpp in Caffe's source) as